 Figure 1 presents the general architecture of the PulseBlasterESR-PRO system.
-The major building blocks are the SRAM memory, the PulseBlasterTM core, the integrated bus controller (IBC), the counter, and the output buffers.
+The major building blocks are the SRAM memory, the PulseBlaster core, the integrated bus controller (IBC), the counter, and the output buffers.
 The entire logic design, including the SRAM memory and output buffers, is contained on a single silicon chip, making it a System-on-a-Chip design.
-User control to the system is provided through the integrated bus controller (IBC) over the PCI bus.
+User control to the system is provided through the IBC over the PCI bus.